stkent/PolygonDrawingUtil/README.md

 ![](assets/demo.gif)

 This video was captured using the sample application in this repository.
-It provides convenient controls for exploring `PolygonDrawingUtil`'s parameter space.
+It provides convenient controls for exploring `PolygonDrawingUtil`'s capabilities.

 # Getting Started